1st Sunday of Advent

 This is so crucial!
-That we see: even when we fail these prophesies, God comes to us in our weakness.
+That we see: even when we fail to heed these prophesies, God comes to us in our weakness.
 God comes with forgiveness instead of more vengeance.
 God comes with the power of life rather than more death.
 God comes with the power to take the mess we have made and begin to turn it into gracious life.

 So Watch!
 Keep awake!
 What are the paths we are on right now that you and I, as disciples of Jesus, might help lead others into choosing another path?
 Are the events this week centered in Ferguson showing us that we are headed into a greater and greater racial divide unless disciples of Jesus increasingly step forward with the path to heal racism?
 Is it Global warming?
 Is it the increasing gap between rich and poor?
 Watch!
 Watch for the signs of being on the wrong path.
 Watch for what we can do as disciples of Jesus to lead others onto the right path, the one of true power and true leadership.
 Following in the way of Jesus is following in the way of prophecy.

 And Come!
 Come, King Jesus, come.
 Come and lead us onto your path of light and life and peace.
 Amen

 Paul J. Nuechterlein